Robotips/uConfig/rules/README.md

 default: in

-#### elecType [in out bidir tri passive unspecified pin pout opcol opem nc]

-Sets the electrical type of the pin.

-default: in

 #### pinType [norm novisible inverted clock iclock lowin clocklow lowout faledge nologic]

 Sets the visual style type of the pin.

 default: norm

+#### priority [int]

+Sets priority of the pin in class.
+The pin with the higher priority will be placed first in the class.
+The lowest, last.

+Could be negative.

+default: 0

 ### Class properties